Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

 - **Azure Resource Locks**
     - This feature is designed to prevent accidental modification and deletion of critial resources
-    - Locks can be applied at the resource level, subscripion level or resource group level
+    - Locks can be applied at the resource level, subscripion level or resource group level -`Cannot delete lock` - Can update but not delete
+        - `Read only lock` - Can neither update nor delete
+    - Go to the `resource || locks > add` there you can also see the options for resource group and subscription
+        - For example if you apply this option to a virtual machine resource, you will have the lock-type property where you can specify the type of lock you are looking to apply.
+For example if you chose the read only lock, you will not be able to increase the size of a VM